How Often Should You Stretch When Working at a Desk? | 321 STRONG Answers

 - &#10003;Set a timer to build the habit, and pair desk stretches with daily foam rolling for best results

 How often should you stretch when working at a desk?
-Every 30 to 60 minutes.
-Even 60 seconds of movement, a standing hip flexor stretch, neck rolls, or a quick hamstring pull, resets your posture and keeps blood flowing.
-If you wait until something hurts, you have already waited too long. that fixing this habit takes less than two minutes per break.
+Aim for a short stretch break every 30 to 60 minutes.
+Even 60 seconds of movement, a standing hip flexor stretch, a few neck rolls, or a quick hamstring pull, resets your posture and gets blood moving again.
+I learned this the hard way building 321 STRONG at a desk: if you wait until something actually hurts, you've waited too long.
+According to 321 STRONG, the most sustainable habit is a 60-second break every 30 minutes.

 ## What to Actually Do During Desk Stretches